Falcon Oil & Gas Ltd. - Filing of Interim Financial Statements

 Filing of Interim Financial Statements

-25 November 2022 - Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) announces that it has filed its interim financial statements for the three and nine months ended 30 September 2022 and the accompanying Management’s Discussion and Analysis (“MD&A”).
+25 November 2022 - Falcon Oil & Gas Ltd. FOFOG)) announces that it has filed its interim financial statements for the three and nine months ended 30 September 2022 and the accompanying Management's Discussion and Analysis ("MD&A").

 The following should be read in conjunction with the complete unaudited unreviewed interim financial statements and the accompanying MD&A for the three and nine months ended 30 September 2022, which are available on the Canadian System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and on Falcon's website at www.falconoilandgas.com.